-Santa Cruz City Schools have historically employed conservative budgeting practices that have maintained strong and steady general fund balances.
-In addition, Santa Cruz City Schools have maintained significant reserves in their special reserve fund, which is freely available to the general fund.
+Santa Cruz City Schools has historically employed conservative budgeting practices that have maintained strong and steady general fund balances.
+In addition, Santa Cruz City Schools has maintained significant reserves in its special reserve fund, and is freely available to the general fund.